 - Occupancy rate (time spent on calls vs. time spent unavailable)

+Draft up worthwhile call listsBlind cold calling is a game of numbers, but not very good ones.
+If your call lists are made up of qualified leads, then your agents are more likely to succeed.
+Qualified leads have been nurtured thanks to marketing efforts, the fat has been trimmed, and what’s left are prospects with potential.
+Doing research on product needs, location, industry, internal organization, etc., gives your agents a leg up when it comes to making a connection and guiding a prospect to a sale.
+Nothing screams “blind cold call” louder than asking to speak to “the proprietor,” whereas knowing your interlocutor’s name can go a long way.
 Using the proper tools can be a tremendous boon as well.
 A CRM solution can help keep track of leads and rank them by promise in order to assist the whittling process.
 Managers can assign tasks, and the whole calling team can stay on the same page.
 Integrating your phone system into your CRM is taking it one step further.
 You’ll be able to call prospects with a single click, and centralize all important call information.

-We’ve looked at the advantages of call center scripts.
+To use scripts or not to use scripts?We’ve looked at the advantages of call center scripts.
 They can help agents retain information, avoid mistakes, and remain consistent across calls.
 However, customers can smell stilted call center scripts from a mile away.

 outbound calls strategyIf you opt to write scripts for your outbound calls strategy, the trick to craft them to help agents without tying their hands.
 A good script will give your agents something on which to lean if they’re struggling without making their speech sound contrived and unnatural.